Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

         az container logs: Tail the log of a container group.

     Arguments
+        --container-name   : The container name to tail the logs.

+    Resource Id Arguments
+        --ids              : One or more resource IDs (space delimited).
+If provided, no other 'Resource Id' arguments should be specified.
-        --name -n           [Required]: The primary resource name.
+        --name -n          : The name of the container group.
-        --resource-group -g [Required]: Name of resource group.
+        --resource-group -g: Name of resource group.
 You can configure the default group using `az configure --defaults group=<name>`.
-        --container-name

     Global Arguments
         --debug            : Increase logging verbosity to show all debug logs.
         --help -h          : Show this help message and exit.
         --output -o        : Output format.
 Allowed values: json, jsonc, table, tsv.
 Default: json.
         --query            : JMESPath query string.
 See http://jmespath.org/ for more information and examples.
         --verbose          : Increase logging verbosity.
 Use --debug for full debug logs.

 Commands to delete an Azure container group
 +++++++++++++++++++++++++++++++++++++++++++++